What Is Bitcoin Core?

 What Does Bitcoin Core Software Do?

-Running Bitcoin Core means you are operating a full node, which includes validating transactions, maintaining a copy of the entire blockchain, and relaying transactions to other nodes.
+Running Bitcoin Core means operating a full node, which includes validating transactions, maintaining a copy of the entire blockchain, and relaying transactions to other nodes.
+Operating a node enhances your privacy and strengthens the network.

 Learn more about full nodes.